u-blox/blueprints_sho_altium/b212/B212_RF_chamber_scan/README.md

 -------------------------------------------------------------------------------

-Open the HTML file in a web browser.
+Clone the repository locally.
+Open the local HTML file in a web browser.
 Ensure the corresponding data folder remains in the same folder as the HTML file.

 The 2D plot file shows the X-Y, X-Z, and Y-Z planes with horizontal and vertical receiving antenna orientation.